Mahir09/19IT135/readme.md

 ## LearnEd (E-learning Website)
-An educational website for students and programmers 😊😊😊
+An educational website for all those who wants to learn from comfortof their home. 😊😊😊

 ![](pcView.png)